Reference Iri Choices

 Any IRI that has a scheme (e.g., http:) is an Absolute IRI

-This example uses two absolute IRIs, each using the example.com authority:
+This example uses two absolute IRIs, one using the "ex:" prefix for the example.com authority:

 Pros